AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-with-adobe-identity/overview.md

 **For Adobe IMS, do we have the option to use Adobe ID, Enterprise ID, or Federated ID?**

 Yes, you determine the type of identity to have your organization support.
-More info [here](https://helpx.adobe.com/enterprise/using/identity.html) and [here](https://helpx.adobe.com/enterprise/using/set-up-identity.html).
+More info can be found here: [Identity Overview](https://helpx.adobe.com/enterprise/using/identity.html) and here: [Set up Identity](https://helpx.adobe.com/enterprise/using/set-up-identity.html).

 >[!MORELIKETHIS]
 >